-APESB engaged in an extensive stakeholder consultation process during 2011 including public consultations with key stakeholders.
-APESB considered the various matters that were raised by key stakeholders at the public Board meetings as well as the respondents' comments to APES 230 ED1, and developed a revised APES 230 Financial Planning Services Exposure Draft (APES 230 ED2).
+The Board considered the issues identified by respondents at the January 2011 and March 2011 Board Meetings.
+The Board determined to engage in an extensive public stakeholder consultation process during 2011 and considered the various matters that were raised by key stakeholders at the public Board meetings as well as the respondents' comments to APES 230 ED1, and developed a revised APES 230 Financial Planning Services Exposure Draft (APES 230 ED 2).